your oven to 400 degrees F (200 degrees C) and place the rack in the center of the oven. Line a baking sheet with parchment paper. Draw

-In a bowl sift
+In a bowl sift or

-whisk together the flour, sugar and salt.
-Set aside.
+whisk together the flour and salt.

 your saucepan back over medium-low heat and stir constantly until the dough comes away from the sides of

 the lightly beaten eggs, in small additions, and continue to mix until you have

 Transfer the dough

 to a large piping bag fitted with a large plain tip (#4).
-Pipe a 1 inch (2.54
+Pipe a 1 inch (2.5

 cm) thick ring of dough just inside the 8 inch (20 cm) circle that is drawn on

 the parchment paper.
-Pipe another 1 inch (2.54 cm) thick ring inside the first
+Pipe another 1 inch (2.5 cm) thick ring inside the first

 ring, making sure the rings of dough are touching.
 Pipe a final ring of dough on

 top, along the center seam between the first two rings of dough.
-Then, with

-glaze on the top and sides of the dough.
-Sprinkle with the shaved almonds.
+glaze gently on the top and sides of the dough, smoothing the rings of dough.

 Bake for 15

-for a further 35 to 45 minutes or until the
+C).
+Bake for a further 40-45 minutes or until the

 finish cooling on a wire rack.

-To Assemble: Split the
+To Assemble: Split

-pastry shell in half horizontally and remove any wet pieces of
+the pastry shell in half horizontally and remove any wet pieces of

 dough.
 Then spoon (or pipe) the whipped cream into the hollow center

 of the shell.
 Place the top half of the pastry shell on the whipped

 (confectioners or icing) sugar.